SYNTHETIC VS. CONVENTIONAL OIL:

 What are the disadvantages of synthetic oil?
 When it comes to deciding between synthetic vs conventional oil, there is another important point to consider: price.
 Full synthetic oil costs a bit more than a synthetic blend oil.
 It costs a lot more than regular conventional oil.

-In fact, a 2017 survey of American Automobile Association (AAA) Approved Auto Repair facilities revealed that the average cost of a conventional oil change was $38, while a synthetic oil change set you back $70 at that time.
+In fact, a 2017 survey of American Automobile Association (AAA) Approved Auto Repair facilities revealed some interesting information.
+The average cost of a conventional oil change was $38, while a synthetic oil change set you back $70 at that time.

 For those that change their vehicle’s oil themselves, the average cost of 5 quarts of conventional oil was approximately $28, while synthetic oil was $45.
 In general, you will pay two to four times more for synthetic.